ryanramage/hyperseaport/README.md

 # 3. Register a service

 Here is an example that registers couchdb running on localhost port (-p) 5984 as a service.
-The role (-r) of the service a semver string that represents the name and version of the running instace We use the registry publicKey from step 2 to find and connect to the registry, and register our service.
+The role (-r) of the service a semver string that represents the name and version of the running instace.
+We use the registry publicKey from step 2 to find and connect to the registry, and register our service.

 The code below can be run on the same different host than step 2, and it automagically connects and registers the service.